Guide at-risk youth and their families with real-world training

 Graduates are prepared for employment opportunities in:

-Community agencies
+- Community and social service agencies

-Mental health services (community and hospital)
+- Mental health and addiction services (community and hospital)

-Out of home placement organizations and treatment settings
+- Out of home placement organizations and treatment settings

 Please note: Cambrian College strives to ensure the accuracy of the information on this website.
 Please note that the academic curriculum is continually reviewed and revised to ensure that Cambrian's programs and courses remain relevant.
 The College reserves the right to cancel or make changes to any course or program, fee, procedure, or campus location at any time.